-Despite global turmoil, all indicators of the U.S. PAGE economy pointed toward the strongest growth in consumption in a decade.
-But a disappointing first read on GDP for the second guarter is likely to give the Fed enough reason to delay a much-anticipated of their higher exposure to U.S. fixed income investments.
-But that brought little relief for their funding status, which fell by more than 3 percentage points.
+2 PAGE Despite global turmoil, all indicators of the U.S. economy pointed toward the strongest growth in consumption in a decade.
+But a disappointing first read on GDP for the second quarter is likely to give the Fed enough reason to delay a much-anticipated September rate hike.